Austin

 San Antonio Greyhound Bus Terminal

 I find it quite challenging to get a taxi from the terminal, or maybe we just didn’t know where to find one.
-We stood at the roadside for a while before spotting a cab cruising at the busy road.
+We stood at the roadside for a while before spotting a cab cruising on the busy road.
 It cost $10 for the ride to Rodeway Inn University/Downtown which was about 5.1 km away.

 Rodeway Inn University/Downtown

 In the afternoon, while on our way to 6th Street, we walked past Mike A. Myers Stadium & Soccer Field, and also Texas State Capitol.
-The distance was about 3.2km from the hotel, and it took us about 40 minutes walk.
+The distance was about 3.2km from the hotel, and it took us about 40 minutes to walk.

 Cupabacra Cantina